Categories &

 … = unique (…, order) also specifies the order of the returned unique values. order may be either 'sorted', which is the default behavior, or 'stable', in which case the unique values are returned in order of appearance.

-… = unique (…, occurence) also specifies the which index is returned in ixA, where there are repeated values or rows (if opted) in the input categorical array. occurence may be either 'first', which is the default and returns the index of the first occurence of each unique value, or 'last', in which case the last occurence of each unique value is returned.
+… = unique (…, occurrence) also specifies the which index is returned in ixA, where there are repeated values or rows (if opted) in the input categorical array. occurrence may be either 'first', which is the default and returns the index of the first occurrence of each unique value, or 'last', in which case the last occurrence of each unique value is returned.

 string: C = cat (dim, A, B, …)